 For those of us who are lucky, we find our motivation from within; we call it our drive.
 From early on we are able to set goals for our lives and chart the course of our destiny.
-Without a sound financial background it may appear extremely daunting to achieve our goals, however, the inner drive is what enables us to be proactive, to persevere and achieve despite the odds.
+Without sound financial backing it may appear extremely daunting to achieve our goals, however, the inner drive is what enables us to be proactive, to persevere and achieve despite the odds.

 Students bring to the classroom varying types of extrinsic motivation such as a nurturing home environment or rewards promised by parents and relatives.
-However, they also depend, to a large extent, on school factors such as school and classroom environment, teacher personality, skill and ability of teacher, rewards and commendations and relationship with peers for motivation not only to succeed, but to excel.
+However, they also depend, to a large extent, on school factors such as school and classroom environment, teacher personality, skill and ability of teacher, rewards and commendations, and relationship with peers, for motivation not only to succeed, but to excel.

 Factors Affecting Student Motivation

 Student motivation may be dependent on varied factors.
 For e.g:

 1. Home Environment

 A child who comes from a home environment which is caring, comfortable and supportive brings to the classroom, motivation arising from his conducive home environment.On the other side of the coin, an unfavourable home environment produces a pupil who arrives at school perhaps hungry, angry, resentful, bitter, depressed, lethargic or just simply stressed out.
 Such a student would require really strong school motivation to prod him out of his malaise and cause him to perform.